fredatgithub/SaveWindows10WallPaper/README.md

 # SaveWindows10WallPaper
-Save the daily beautiful picture on a Windows 10 PC
+Save the daily beautiful picture on a Windows 10 or 11 PC